Skip to main content

 Legitimate low-activity environment

-If you have protection measures deployed ahead of your services it might block all unwanted traffic already.
+If you have protection measures in front of your services, they may already block unwanted traffic.

 🔎 Check traffic volume being processed